-P-1 National Security Classified Information [(a)(1) of the PRAj financial information [(a)(4) of the PRA]

-P-2 Relating to the appointment to Federal office [(a)(2) of the PRA]

-P-3 Release would violate a Federal statute [(a)(3) of the PRA] P-4 Release would disclose trade secrets or confidential commercial or

-P-5 Release would disclose confidential advice between the President and his advisors, or between such advisors [a)(5) of the PRA] P-6 Release would constitute a clearly unwarranted invasion of personal privacy [(a)(6) of the PRA]

-C. Closed in accordance with restrictions contained in donor's deed of gift.
+- P-1 National Security Classified Information [(a)(1) of the PRA] - P-2 Relating to the appointment to Federal office [(a)(2) of the PRA] - P-3 Release would violate a Federal statute [(a)(3) of the PRA] - P-4 Release would disclose trade secrets or confidential commercial or financial information [(a)(4) of the PRA] - P-5 Release would disclose confidential advice between the President and his advisors, or between such advisors [a)(5) of the PRA] - P-6 Release would constitute a clearly unwarranted invasion of personal privacy [(a)(6) of the PRA] - C. Closed in accordance with restrictions contained in donor's deed of gift. - PRM.
+Removed as a personal record misfile.

-(b)(1) National security classified information [(b)(1) of the FOIA] (b)(2) Release would disclose internal personnel rules and practices of an agency [(b)(2) of the FOIA] (b)(3) Release would violate a Federal statute [(b)(3) of the FOIA] (b)(4) Release would disclose trade secrets or confidential or financial information [(b)(4) of the FOIA] (b)(6) Release would constitute a clearly unwarranted invasion of personal privacy [(b)(6) of the FOIA]

-(b)(7) Release would disclose information compiled for law enforcement purposes [(b)(7) of the FOIA]

-(b)(8) Release would disclose information concerning the regulation of financial institutions [(b)(8) of the FOIA] (b)(9) Release would disclose geological or geophysical information
+- (b)(1) National security classified information [(b)(1) of the FOIA] - (b)(2) Release would disclose internal personnel rules and practices of an agency [(b)(2) of the FOIA] - (b)(3) Release would violate a Federal statute [(b)(3) of the FOIA] - (b)(4) Release would disclose trade secrets or confidential or financial information [(b)(4) of the FOIA] - (b)(6) Release would constitute a clearly unwarranted invasion of personal privacy [(b)(6) of the FOIA] - (b)(7) Release would disclose information compiled for law enforcement purposes [(b)(7) of the FOIA] - (b)(8) Release would disclose information concerning the regulation of financial institutions [(b)(8) of the FOIA] - (b)(9) Release would disclose geological or geophysical information